tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

-of a homoerotic bond between a pair of young male killers the foundation of the tradition is the infamous leopoldon loeb case these wealthy young men were university of chicago students who murdered the fourteen-year-old bobby franks in 1924 both were sentenced to life in prison with one of them being murdered by another inmate shortly after sentencing this case generated several fictional treatments including hitchcock's 1948 film rope which i covered in monsters in the closet these killers considered themselves to be nietzschean supermen using their superior intellect as justification for their thrill killing billy and stu however have no such lofty philosophical ambitions their motivations are family and romance driven billy claims to be avenging himself for sydney's mother's crime of destroying his family and stu seemingly is just doing it for billy scream also offers contrasting portraits of masculinity but only in order to intensify its vision of an increasing cultural depravity perhaps the first touch that links the killers to queerdom is ghostface's first appearance to sydney he tries to trick her into believing that he's on her front porch the killer then jumps out of her closet instead there's also the image of sydney's open closet door protecting her from harm i might be reaching here but it's not hard to read that as it's better to have your closet door open than closed skeet ulrich's performance as billy and especially matthew lillards as stu deepened the queer resonance that stand forever on a knife's edge of obviousness ulrich's bloody intensity and perpetual white t-shirt clearly evoke james dean and rebel without a
+of a homoerotic bond between a pair of young male killers the foundation of the tradition is the infamous leopoldon loeb case these wealthy young men were university of chicago students who murdered the fourteen-year-old bobby franks in 1924 both were sentenced to life in prison with one of them being murdered by another inmate shortly after sentencing this case generated several fictional treatments including hitchcock's 1948 film rope which I covered in monsters in the closet these killers considered themselves to be nietzschean supermen using their superior intellect as justification for their thrill killing billy and stu however have no such lofty philosophical ambitions their motivations are family and romance driven billy claims to be avenging himself for sydney's mother's crime of destroying his family and stu seemingly is just doing it for billy scream also offers contrasting portraits of masculinity but only in order to intensify its vision of an increasing cultural depravity perhaps the first touch that links the killers to queerdom is ghostface's first appearance to sydney he tries to trick her into believing that he's on her front porch the killer then jumps out of her closet instead there's also the image of sydney's open closet door protecting her from harm I might be reaching here but it's not hard to read that as it's better to have your closet door open than closed skeet ulrich's performance as billy and especially matthew lillards as stu deepened the queer resonance that stand forever on a knife's edge of obviousness ulrich's bloody intensity and perpetual white t-shirt clearly evoke james dean and rebel without a